dCache/dcache/docs/TheBook/cookbook-transport-security.md

 Configuring java.security settings per dCache domain
 ----------------------------------------------------

-The java.security settings control all Java processes; so the disables algorithms apply to all incoming and outgoing connections.
+The java.security settings control all Java processes; so the disabled algorithms apply to all incoming and outgoing connections.
 There may be cases where different settings are needed for different Java processes.
 Examples:

 * gPlazma may need to connect to an LDAP server that does not have the latest ciphers yet
 * GridFTP doors may need to support older ciphers to support some outdated clients